 The Vivitar does not have this issue.
 However, the grease in the Vivitar is starting to dry out and the focus ring is tight.
 The focus ring on the Panagor turns smoothly.

 The Panagor goes to 1:1 magnification without the need for an extension tube.
 This is different from other vintage macro lenses in the 50mm-60mm range.

 The focus ring has about 700° of rotation.
 It feels like it is never going to stop turning.

-There is a auto/manual switch for the aperture.
-Some adapters will have a lip to depress the aperture pin and others won't.
+There is an auto/manual switch for the aperture.
+Some adapters will have a lip to depress the aperture pin and others won’t.
 This is a feature that prevents compatibility issues with M42 adapters.

 Sony A7 with a cheap adapter.
 Reversing the lens was done on a Nikon PB-4 bellows with a D750 camera.

 At 1:1 you’ll get about 2 inches (5cm) of working distance from the front of the lens to the subject.
 That small amount of working distance can make lighting difficult.

 Needing to be that close can cause small animals to flee.
 Macro lenses with 90mm-105mm focal lengths have a longer and more usable working distance at 1:1.
 I avoid using standard length macro lenses for 1:1 magnification.

 Where the Panagor performs well is for closeup photography.
 I like the focal length for tabletop, copy, and vertical shots.
 Getting a page, plate, or other tabletop sized object to fill the frame doesn’t require moving back several feet.